sry19/web_dev/README.md

 * Google login error: “popup_closed_by_user”
 Try clearing your browser cache.
 In Chrome: Settings → Advanced → Clear browsing data → Cached images and files

+* How do I setup the dotenv file in Node.js?I defined the ENVIRONMENT_VARIABLES in my .env file but as soon as I try to output the value in my console, I get the error that it is undefined.

+So here is the troubleshooting list:
+The filename should be .env (I believe .env.test is also acceptable).
+Make sure you are requiring it as early as possible in your application using this statement require('dotenv').config();
+The .env file should be in the root directory of your project.
+Follow the "file writing rules" like DB_HOST=localhost, no need to wrap values in double/single quotes.